-When testing accommodations have been granted to a student by the SOM, a student must share their desire to invoke that accommodation at least two weeks prior to a summative assessment and at the time of orientation for clerkships.
+When testing accommodations have been granted to a student by the SOM, a student must share their desire to invoke that accommodation with the respective course or clerkship director at least two weeks prior to a summative assessment and at the time of orientation for clerkships.

 - The Course, System or Clerkship Director notifies both the student and the School of Medicine Registrar/college dean of deficiency or failure.

 - The student is withdrawn from clinical responsibilities (if applicable).